Skip to Main Content

 What is the Supplemental Nutrition Assistance Program?

-There are some eligibility requirements for income, employment, and citizenship, as well as There is simplified enrollment for older adults and individuals with a disability.
+There are some eligibility requirements for income, employment, and citizenship.
+Older adults over age 60 and individuals with a disability have expanded eligibility rules and a simplified process for maintaining benefits.

 How Does it Work?